TheBotCompany: Self-Organizing Multi-agent Systems for Continuous Software Development: Evaluation

 \subsubsection{RQ4: Cost Analysis.}

-Across all four long-running projects, workers absorbed the dominant share of both cost and time across all projects: on average, worker agents consumed 70.6\% of total token cost and 46.5\% of wall-clock time.
+Across all four long-running projects, workers absorbed the dominant share of both cost and time: on average, worker agents consumed 70.6\% of total token cost and 46.5\% of wall-clock time.
 This distribution is a positive signal for continuous development: high worker concentration indicates that the system allocates the bulk of its budget to actual engineering work rather than coordination overhead.
 In contrast, \athena's planning share in particular remained modest (9.8\% of cost on average), confirming that milestone orchestration does not crowd out execution capacity as projects scale.

-Per-milestone cost is stable across projects once controlling for milestone scope: \$8.0–\$9.3 in Projects~B, C, and~D; higher in Project~A (\$43.9) because M2Sim milestones were coarser-grained.
+We define \emph{milestone granularity} as wall-clock hours per milestone; it is set by \athena and varies across runs as the planner adapts decomposition to project structure and verification feedback.
+M2Sim milestones are the coarsest at 4.1\,h each---roughly 6$\times$ coarser than RustLaTeX (0.66\,h)---which explains its high per-milestone cost (\$43.9) relative to the finer-grained Projects~B, C, and~D (\$4.9--\$8.3 per milestone at 0.5--0.7\,h each).
 Spearman correlation between milestone index and per-milestone cost is non-significant in all projects (Project~C: $\rho=-0.06$, $p=0.55$; Project~D: $\rho=0.06$, $p=0.76$), indicating that cost does not systematically escalate as codebases grow.